 Upromise is a rewards program that believes everyone should have a chance to go to college and pursue his or her dreams.
 Since 2001, Upromise has helped its members earn cash back for college from eligible purchases that they most likely make every day.
-By the end of FY18, a total of 160 DC College Savings Plan Account Owners linked their Upromise accounts and added over \$29,226 in Upromise savings to their accounts.
+By the end of fiscal year 2019, DC College Savings Plan Account Owners added over \$18,032 in Upromise savings to their accounts.